Low Voltage Cable Taming the Beast

 Close cable proximity can be an accident waiting to happen if a power surge runs through the electrical and jumps to the coax.
 Many a motherboard or router have been destroyed because a lightning strike jumped to the low voltage cable.

-There are many schools of thought when it comes to how to route the low voltage cable, but distance seems to be the constant.
+There are many schools of thought when it comes to how to route the low voltage cable, but the distance seems to be the constant.
 The more, the better.
 A minimum of six inches with sixteen inches (distance from stud to stud) being the optimal solution.

 3. Cable Direction Change